cgranell/agile2019/README.md

 ## Part 2: Author perspective

+### Example 1 - Create an reproducible version of the paper as an R notebook.

 The author perspective focuses on the reproducibility of research work using R, GitHub and Binder.
 The guiding principle is to integrate the computational analysis with the text using R Markdown and providing future readers with the computational environment used during development by means of a Binder repository.
 * _R/RStudio_ is your analysis code and development environment.
 * _Github_ is a control version system to trace the changes of your analysis